hdoyle1999/HarryDoyle99/README.txt

 This is my own personal website hosted by Github Pages.
 Here i will document my projects and provide my code where ever I can.
-I hope to continuosuly update this website adding in new features to the website and updating my projects.
+I hope to continuously update this website adding in new features to the website and updating my projects.
 I hope you enjoy it!